sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 # Conclusion
 Overall, I think [Marta](https://marta.sh/) provides excellent customizabilities, while still easy enough for simple use.
-If you think you need an extra boost of productivity, or even just want to try out new applications, [Marta](https://marta.sh/) is definitely worth giving it a shot!
+If you think you need an extra boost of productivity, or even just want to try out new applications, [Marta](https://marta.sh/) is definitely worth giving a shot!